Chloe Mumford - 4 min read

 Prioritizing diversity in your talent agenda is more than a moral or ethical argument.
-For talent leaders, it has profound economic and practical business benefits too.
+For talent leaders, it has significant economic and practical business benefits.

 The multitude of benefits that come from embracing diversity in your talent strategy means that it should be at the forefront of your talent strategy.
-That said, for hiring managers, one benefit more front-of-mind presently is that of helping to source more talent.
+That said, for hiring managers, one benefit more front-of-mind presently is that of sourcing more talent.

 In this article, we take a deep dive into the TRUE REWARDS of prioritizing diversity and explore the cultural and ethical benefits it brings.
 However, before we get to that, let’s cover the more obvious dividend of increasing tier-one and tier-two diversity spend.

 Since 1996, the US federal government has offered a Work Opportunity Tax Credit (WOTC).
 This provides an incentive for businesses to hire target groups associated with high unemployment rates and increase diversity in their workforce.